News

 Published on November 5, 2025

-This push for AI in prisons isn't just about better medical care.
-It's part of a larger trend toward "smart prisons."
-This trend often prioritizes surveillance and control.
-While healthcare is the stated goal, the expanded data collection creates unique power dynamics.
-A captive population has fewer avenues for recourse against misuse.
-Their lack of choice in consenting to these systems is a profound ethical challenge.
-This demands heightened scrutiny compared to general healthcare settings.
+The push for AI in prisons is part of a larger trend toward 'smart prisons,' which often prioritize surveillance and control.
+While improved healthcare is the stated goal, the expanded data collection creates unique power dynamics.
+Inmates, as a captive population, have fewer avenues for recourse against misuse, raising profound ethical challenges.